googlearchive/firebase-simple-login-java/docs/v1/providers/twitter.md

-# Authenticating Users with Twitter - iOS
+# Authenticating Users with Twitter - Android

 ## Configuring Your Application